jradcliffe5/sfxc_workshop_2025/wide-field.md

 <img src="figures/wide-field/wf_vlbi_cor_diagram.png" alt="drawing" style="width: 60%;height: auto;" class="center"/>

-**Figure A2** - *Diagram illustrating the wide-field correlation process when using the multiple phase centre observing technique, including the field-of-views defined by smearing after internal wide-field correlation, along with the shift and averaging steps involved.*
+<a name="fig-a2">**Figure A2**</a> - *Diagram illustrating the wide-field correlation process when using the multiple phase centre observing technique, including the field-of-views defined by smearing after internal wide-field correlation, along with the shift and averaging steps involved.*

 ## B. Project preparation and data download